rotty/sqlite2dir/README.md

 `sqlite2dir` is not, is not intended to be, and will, in all likelihood, never become a database backup tool.
-SQLite provides the `.dump` and `.backup` meta-commands, these should be used instead.
+SQLite provides the `.dump` and `.backup` meta-commands its command-line tool, these should be used instead.
 That way, it is even possible to restore the data!

 ## Example use case